 Endophytic fungi reshape the core microbiota of the root system to promote peanut growth and disease resistance

-Plant-associated microbial communities are often regarded as extensions of the plant body's own genes and functions that are critical for its growth, development and immune resistance to disease.
-In addition to the widely explored inter-root microbiome, the endophytic microbiome of the plant root system, which has the advantage of co-evolving with the plant host under native environmental conditions, has been given higher expectations in regulating plant growth and disease resistance.
-Plant endophytes directly or indirectly affect plant growth and development, and their functional values range from enhancing disease resistance to promoting plant growth through nitrogen fixation or hormone and enzyme synthesis.
-Among them, the influence of endophytic fungi on plant metabolism and their extensive mycelial network coverage in plants endow endophytic fungi with the potential to act as mediators between the host and the endosymbiotic microbiome, whereas endophytic bacteria in the endosymbiotic microbiome provide a diverse range of ecological service functions to the host due to their great diversity.
-However, imbalance and functional disruption of these microbial communities can lead to impaired plant growth and development, resulting in disease outbreaks and yield loss.
-The application of plant probiotics is recognized as a sustainable agricultural cultivation strategy, and the positive effects of probiotics on host plants go far beyond the function of a single microorganism.
-There is growing evidence that the remodeling of the microbiota under different environmental conditions is crucial for the beneficial ecological services of plant probiotics.
+Plant-associated microbial communities are often considered extensions of the plant body's own genes and functions that are crucial for its growth, development, and immune resistance to disease.
+In addition to the well-studied inter-root microbiome, the endophytic microbiome of the plant root system, which has the advantage of co-evolving with the plant host in native environmental conditions, is highly anticipated for its role in regulating plant growth and disease resistance.
+Plant endophytes can directly or indirectly impact plant growth and development, with functional benefits ranging from enhancing disease resistance to promoting plant growth through nitrogen fixation or hormone and enzyme synthesis.
+Endophytic fungi influence plant metabolism and, with their extensive mycelial network coverage in plants, have the potential to mediate between the host and the endosymbiotic microbiome.
+Endophytic bacteria in the endosymbiotic microbiome offer a wide range of ecological services to the host due to their diversity.
+However, an imbalance or disruption in the function of these microbial communities can lead to impaired plant growth and development, resulting in disease outbreaks and yield loss.
+The use of plant probiotics is seen as a sustainable agricultural cultivation strategy, with their positive effects on host plants extending beyond the function of a single microorganism.
+Increasing evidence suggests that the restructuring of the microbiota under different environmental conditions is essential for the beneficial ecological services of plant probiotics.

 The endophytic fungus Phomopsis liquidambaris was able to significantly alleviate production barriers caused by continuous cropping on peanut and increase peanut yield.
 Effective colonization of this endophyte can promote plant growth, lateral root and root hair growth, nitrogen uptake and metabolism, as well as increase plant resistance to biotic and abiotic stresses, among other beneficial effects.
 However, little is known about the microbial composition of the root endophyte core and the effects of its variation on plant health.
 The researchers hypothesized that colonization of P. liquidambaris could reshape the core root endophytic microbial community in favor of plant adaptation, empowering plants to thrive in continuous soils.